Professional Traders vs. Retail Traders – The Key Differences

 Best practices for individual investors generally involve passively indexing to broad market indices, driven by their savings rate.

-Professional investors largely deal with large, relatively fixed pools of capital providing value-additive services tied to the varied and nuanced goals of their clients.
+Professional investors largely deal with large, relatively fixed pools of capital providing value-additive services tied to the varied, nuanced goals of their clients.

-The tactical aspect of trading is zero-sum, so you’re in a competition with sophisticated entities on the opposite side of your trades doing everything they can to get an edge.
+The tactical aspect of trading is zero-sum, or negative-sum when factoring in transaction costs and taxes, so you’re in a competition with sophisticated entities on the opposite side of your trades doing everything they can to get an edge.

 The size of the trades also means you move the market against you and transaction costs increase in a non-linear way.